Hash table

-In computing, a hash table, also known as hash map, is a data structure that implements an associative array or dictionary.
-It is an abstract data type that maps keys to values.
+In computer science, a hash table is a data structure that implements an associative array, also called a dictionary or simply map; an associative array is an abstract data type that maps keys to values.
 A hash table uses a hash function to compute an index, also called a hash code, into an array of buckets or slots, from which the desired value can be found.
 During lookup, the key is hashed and the resulting hash indicates where the corresponding value is stored.
+A map implemented by a hash table is called a hash map.

-Ideally, the hash function will assign each key to a unique bucket, but most hash table designs employ an imperfect hash function, which might cause hash collisions where the hash function generates the same index for more than one key.
-Such collisions are typically accommodated in some way.
+Most hash table designs employ an imperfect hash function.
+Hash collisions, where the hash function generates the same index for more than one key, therefore typically must be accommodated in some way.
+Common strategies to handle hash collisions include chaining, which stores multiple elements in the same slot using linked lists, and open addressing, which searches for the next available slot according to a probing sequence.

 In a well-dimensioned hash table, the average time complexity for each lookup is independent of the number of elements stored in the table.
 Many hash table designs also allow arbitrary insertions and deletions of key–value pairs, at amortized constant average cost per operation.

-Hashing is an example of a space-time tradeoff.
+Hashing is an example of a space–time tradeoff.
 If memory is infinite, the entire key can be used directly as an index to locate its value with a single memory access.
 On the other hand, if infinite time is available, values can be stored without regard for their keys, and a binary search or linear search can be used to retrieve the element.

 In many situations, hash tables turn out to be on average more efficient than search trees or any other table lookup structure.
+Hash tables are widely used in modern software systems for tasks such as database indexing, caching, and implementing associative arrays, due to their fast average-case performance.
 For this reason, they are widely used in many kinds of computer software, particularly for associative arrays, database indexing, caches, and sets.
+Many programming languages provide built-in hash table structures, such as Python’s dictionaries, Java’s HashMap, and C++’s unordered_map, which abstract the complexity of hashing from the programmer.